0-Vanes-0/DD2-Squad-Builder/README.md

 you can just send **squad code** that also includes chosen skills for each hero.
 The one who asked will just copy-paste it here to see heroes and skills (allow browser to see your clipboard data).

+• How to form a squad?
+1. In Heroes tab, drag&drop a hero-path to one of rank slots.
+You should fill all 4 ranks.
+2. In Skills tab, drag&drop skills to one of skill slots.
+You should fill all 5 slots (in case of Abomination - 9 slots).
+3. Look at the summary below, copy or save your current squad (it will appear in Saved Squads tab).

 • Skills order doesn't matter here.
 However, I recommend to sort them by upgrade (mastering) priority: skill on the top must be upgraded ASAP, skill on the bottom has the least importance.

 • Having a hero with some skills applied, you may replace the hero with another path which preserves skills assigned to the hero.
 However, if you drag & drop a **different** hero — **assigned skills will be erased**!